-If you are having issues with the mouse cursor or connecting to the VM, make sure you are using the Skytap-supported version of VMware Tools.
+If you’re having issues with the mouse cursor or connecting to the VM, make sure you’re using the Skytap-supported version of VMware Tools.
 Newer versions of VMware Tools may not work with Skytap VMs.

-Skytap supports VMware Tools version 10.0.6 build 3560309.
-This version is available as an .ISO in the Skytap public assets library.
-It can also be downloaded from the VMware website.
+- Skytap supports VMware Tools version 11.0.5 build 15389592 for Windows VMs and version 10.0.6 build 3560309 for legacy Linux VMs.
+These versions are available as an .ISO in the Skytap public assets library.
+They can also be downloaded from the VMware website.
 Using unsupported versions of VMware Tools may cause unexpected behavior in Skytap VMs.

 Checking the VMware Tools version